-Annual Election of Trustees.
-All of our Trustees stand for election annually.

-Majority Voting Standard for Trustees with Trustee Resignation Policy.
+- Annual Election of Trustees.
+All of our Trustees stand for election annually. - Majority Voting Standard for Trustees with Trustee Resignation Policy.
 Our bylaws include a majority-voting standard for the election of Trustees in uncontested elections.
-Under our Corporate Governance Guidelines, any incumbent Trustee who fails to receive the required vote for re-election is expected to offer to resign from our Board of Trustees.

-Concurrent Shareholder Power to Amend our Bylaws.
-Our bylaws may be amended by either our shareholders or the Board.

-- Independent Board.
-Seven of our existing eight Trustees (and five of our six Trustee Nominees) are independent and all members serving on our Audit, Compensation and Corporate Governance/Nominating Committees are independent. - Lead Independent Trustee.
+Under our Corporate Governance Guidelines, any incumbent Trustee who fails to receive the required vote for re-election is expected to offer to resign from our Board of Trustees. - Concurrent Shareholder Power to Amend our Bylaws.
+Our bylaws may be amended by either our shareholders or the Board. - Independent Board.
+Seven of our eight Trustees are independent and all members serving on our Audit, Compensation and Corporate Governance/Nominating Committees are independent. - Lead Independent Trustee.
 Our Lead Independent Trustee ensures strong, independent leadership and oversight of our Board of Trustees by, among other things, presiding at executive sessions of the independent Trustees. - Board Evaluations.
 Our Corporate Governance/Nominating Committee oversees annual evaluations of our Board and its committees. - Risk Oversight by Full Board and Committees.
-A principal function of our Board is to oversee risk assessment and risk management related to our business. - Code of Ethics.
+A principal function of our Board is to oversee risk assessment and risk management related to our business. - ☐ Code of Ethics.
 A robust Code of Business Conduct and Ethics is in place for our Trustees, officers and employees. - Clawback Policy.
-Our Board has voluntarily adopted a formal clawback policy that applies to cash and equity incentive compensation. - Anti-Hedging and Anti-Pledging.
+Our Board has adopted a formal clawback policy consistent with SEC rules and NYSE listing standards. - Anti-Hedging and Anti-Pledging.
 Our Trustees, executive officers and employees are subject to anti-hedging and anti-pledging policies. - Annual Say-on-Pay.
 We annually submit "say-on-pay" advisory votes to shareholder for their consideration and vote. - Sustainability.
 We strive to conduct our business in a socially responsible manner that balances consideration of environmental and social issues with creating long-term value for our Company and our shareholders.
 We publish an annual report on the achievement of our sustainability goals. - No Over-boarding.
-Our Corporate Governance Guidelines limit Trustee membership on other public company boards. - Shareholder-requested Meetings.
+Our Corporate Governance Guidelines limit Trustee membership on other public company boards to three other public company boards in addition to our Board. - Shareholder-requested Meetings.
 Our bylaws permit shareholders to request the calling of a special meeting. - No Poison Pill.
 No Shareholder Rights Plan in effect. - Share Ownership Policy.
-We maintain a share ownership policy applicable to our Trustees and executive officers.
+We maintain a share ownership policy applicable to our Trustees and executive officers. - Elected Out of Section 3-803 of MUTA.
+In March 2025, the Board approved a resolution that prohibits us from electing to be subject to Section 3-803 of the Maryland Unsolicited Takeovers Act ("MUTA"), which would have permitted us to classify our Board without shareholder approval.
+This prohibition has been set forth in Articles Supplementary to our Articles of Amendment and Restatement of Declaration of Trust, and such prohibition may not be repealed unless first approved by the affirmative vote of at least a majority of the votes cast on the matter by our shareholders entitled to vote on such matter.